 Soon after Acropolis, Lee joined Friday’s Cry, touring Western Canada and recording 5 albums.

 In 2002, Lee moved to Alberta and joined Da Capo, a jazz quartet, gigging regularly, and recording another album.

 Lee joined Redhead Mack in 2010, recording their EP Ish, and playing many local gigs.

 Lee’s debut solo album, Essence of Time, was independently released in 2009.
 Then remastered and rereleased May 2020.

 Over the course of the last decade, Lee has immersed himself in music in varying degrees – from serving on staff as the Director of Music at a local church, to playing guitar weekly with praise and worship teams, to teaching many guitar students at all skill levels.

-Today, Lee spends his time composing and recording a diverse collection of music for fans of shredding guitar, melodic music, instrumental compositions, and anything else he finds interesting.
-He recently began producing music for licensing.
+Today, Lee spends his time teaching as well as composing and recording a diverse collection of music for fans of shredding guitar, melodic music, instrumental compositions, and anything else he finds interesting.
+He has also been producing music for licensing and blogging since 2018.